markvdlaan93/markvdlaan93.github.io/_posts/2019-10-12-isr-programmer.md

 ## Options

-In order to get firmware on the AVR microcontroller you have several options:
+In order to get firmware on the AVR microcontroller you have several options.
+Each of these come with pros and cons based on costs and ease of usage.

 ### Development board

+This is the most expensive option that you can choose.
+Besides uploading the firmware to the microcontroller, you can also use techniques like On Debug Chip (ODP).
+Like the name suggests, it allows you to debug your firmware more effectively.
+There are different options for AVR microcontrollers but the most popular one seems to be the [STK500](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATSTK500) and the [AVR Dragon](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATAVRDRAGON) both produced by Microchip (formely Atmel).

+These development boards come for somewhere between the €50,- and €80,- depending on where you live.
+This are at least the prices within the Netherlands.

 ### Simple programmer